Symmetry-Aware Autoencoders: s-PCA and s-nlPCA: Introduction

-In the case of PCA, this issue has long been observed for periodic boundaries, which create a group of translationally invariant solutions, $\bb{T}(s):u(x)\rightarrow u(x+s)$, a subgroup of all continuous symmetry groups, $\bb{F}(s)$.
-For datasets of ergodic turbulent fluid flows, that are both statistically stationary and have reached statistical convergence with respect to the translational symmetries, the modal representation will become the Fourier basis \citep{SIROVICH1987}.
-These modes are merely an artifact of the method, i.e. PCA, and dynamically insignificant, since all wavenumbers are dynamically coupled through the nonlinearities of the underlying equations.
-In the case of nlPCA these invariances show themselves in the larger dispersion of the variables in the reduced space, see e.g. \citet{Page_2021}.
-Different methods to circumvent these issues have been proposed in the past. \citet{mendible2020} fit prescribed template functions to their data in order to extract an exact definition of the temporal evolution of the wave speed of travelling wave problems.
-Another method is called template matching, see \citet{Rowley_2003} and \citet{holmes2012}, and aims to remove translational invariances by matching a template, chosen {\it a priori}, with the flow field and translating each snapshot by an offset from the template.
-Another popular method, known as the method of slicing {using the first Fourier mode slice} \citep{budanur2015}, aims to remove translational invariances by {{shifting the samples to set the phase of the first Fourier mode to 0}}. {We shall henceforth refer to this method as the method of slicing, even if it is a specific case of the latter only.} In combination with nlPCA, this method has successfully been applied by e.g. \citet{Linot2020}, who also included temporal advancement in the reduced space.
-The method {is only valid when the amplitude of the first Fourier mode is non-zero, since the shift of a sample with zero amplitude would become infinite.
-This problem is known to arise in turbulent channel flow \citep{marensi2021} and can be circumvented by introducing a handcrafted modulation of the Fourier basis in the inhomogeneous direction}.
-A different way to approach advection-dominated problems is to split the problem into advection modes, determined through optimal mass transfer.
-Additional features can then be captured by performing POD on the residual in the advected frame of reference, see \citet{Iollo2014}.
+In the case of PCA, this issue has long been observed for periodic boundaries, which create a group of translationally invariant solutions, $\bb{T}(s):u(x)\rightarrow u(x+s)$.
+For datasets of ergodic turbulent fluid flows on domains with at least one homogeneous direction, that are both statistically stationary and have reached statistical convergence with respect to the translational symmetries, the modal representation will become the Fourier basis \citep{SIROVICH1987}.
+In the case of NLPCA these symmetry copies show themselves in the larger dispersion of the variables in the reduced space, see e.g. \citet{Page_2021}.
+Different methods to circumvent these issues have been proposed in the past. \Citet{mendible2020} fit prescribed template functions to their data in order to extract an exact definition of the temporal evolution of the wave speed of travelling wave problems.
+Another method called template matching, see \citet{Rowley_2003} and \citet{holmes2012}, aims to remove continuous symmetries by matching a template, chosen {\it a priori}, with the flow field and translating each snapshot by an offset from the template.
+Another method, known as the method of slices \citep{budanur2015}, aims to remove translationally invariant solutions by {{mapping each of the states to a slice template.
+Such a slice template can for example be the first fourier mode, which leads to a reduction of the continuous symmetry by rotating each state so that its first Fourier mode is purely real}}.
+In combination with NLPCA, this method has successfully been applied by e.g. \citet{Linot2020}, who also included temporal advancement in the reduced space.
+Using the first Fourier mode as a slice template is only valid when the amplitude of this mode is sufficiently large, since quasi discontinuous jumps can appear otherwise.
+This problem is known to arise in turbulent channel flow \citep{marensi2021} and can be circumvented by introducing a handcrafted modulation of the Fourier basis in the inhomogeneous direction.